Appearance

 A classic use case is creating a confirmation dialog:

-- workflow opens a confirmation popup with
+Deleteon a customer record. - A workflow opens a confirmation popup with